rjgao1/tweety_pipe/README.md

 This project has two components.
 The first component is

 ## twitter-spark
-This component streams live tweets and processes them in real-time.
-It visualizes the trending hashtags in the form of a bargraph.
-It aims to mimic the Twitter "trending" function.
+This component gives a dynamic bargraph of the trending Twitter hastags, aiming to mimic the Twitter "trending" function.
+This component streams live tweets, processes and visualizes them in real-time

 It is composed of a Twitter app, a real-time Spark processor and a Flask app.